springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ```

-*Carefully observe output summary and make changes or fix errors/deps as needed.*
+*Carefully observe output summary and make changes or fix errors/deps as needed.
-*eg, perhaps you dont like all the input support, so you remove the stanzas*
+*eg, perhaps you dont like all the input support, so you remove the stanzas

 ``
 -libinput \
 -mtdev \
 ``

-*Clean the builddir and re-run*
+*Clean the builddir and re-run
-*Any changes you make should make you reset the configure and re-run fresh*
+*Any changes you make should make you reset the configure and re-run fresh
-*If I'm being redundant its because I want to save you un-needed time/trouble.*
+*If I'm being redundant its because I want to save you un-needed time/trouble.
-*Make any adjustments needed, cd .. , remove BUILDQT5 dir, recreate BUILDQT5*
+*Make any adjustments needed, cd .. , remove BUILDQT5 dir, recreate BUILDQT5
-*re-run configure statement again, corrected as needed, eg,:*
+*re-run configure statement again, corrected as needed, eg,:
-    *QUICK CLEAN cmds*
+    **QUICK CLEAN cmds**

 ```
 cd .. && rm -rfv BUILDQT5 && mkdir -v BUILDQT5 && cd BUILDQT5

 ```

-**The above cmd will blow out your old BUILDQT5 dir and reset you up for a new config run.**
+**The above cmd will blow out your old BUILDQT5 dir and reset you up for a new config run.

 *Then, run configure again* and then *build* or *fix* *reset* *repeat* as-needed.

 **Once the configuration is perfect for you continue on and build it**

-*Better start a screen to build this in, so it doesnt die over a link on you*
+*Better start a screen to build this in, so it doesnt die over a link on you.
-*Change -jX below, to -jNCPUS or -j2 for dual core or j4 for quad core cpus, etc.
+*Change -jX below, to -j(NCPUS) eg, -j2 for dual core or j4 for quad core cpus, etc.

 ```
 screen -aX make -jX